-Prerequisite: ENG E101, CHE E111, and BIO E105, each with a grade of "C" or higher.
+Prerequisite: ENG\ E101, CHE\ E111, and BIO\ E105, each with a grade of "C" or higher.

 The history of microbiology and a survey of microbial life.
 The bacteria are studied as characteristic prototypes of all microorganisms.
 These and other microorganisms are discussed, stressing their environment, growth, reproduction, metabolism, and relationship to humans.
+3 hours lecture and 3 hours laboratory.